rmrector/script.artwork.beef/src/content/usage/settings.md

 ##### "central information directory"

+Directory the movie set artwork is stored in.

+##### "save new artwork to subdirectories per movie set"

+Enabled by default, separates movie set artwork into subdirectories named for the movie set.
+When disabled Artwork Beef saves all artwork in the central directory.

 #### "Grab movie set artwork from movie parent directory"

 Mutually exclusive with "movie set central directory", but probably shouldn't be.

 #### "Save movie / music video artwork with movie base file name"

-Save movie artwork to "[movie name]-fanart.jpg" rather than "fanart.jpg".
+Save movie artwork to "[movie file name]-fanart.jpg" rather than "fanart.jpg".
 Movies and music videos are configured separately.

 #### "Save additional movie and TV show fanart to 'extrafanart' directory instead"